vignesh15396/subset_time_finder/README.md

-# Get the each user's time spent after eliminating the overlap and subset time
+# Get the each user's total time spent after eliminating the overlap and subset time